Shark meat: Brazil

-Unlike Asian countries, shark fin soup has virtually no market in Brazil, so the controversial practice of fining is very rare in the country.
+Unlike Asian countries, shark fin soup has virtually no market in Brazil, so the controversial practice of finning is very rare in the country.
 However, a common controversy is that shark fins are often sold in Asia at high prices, while their carcasses are sold to Brazil very cheaply.
-The Brazilian market would be, thus, providing a justification for shark fishing, masking the waste caused by fining without actually reducing its impacts.
+The Brazilian market would be, thus, providing a justification for shark fishing, masking the waste caused by finning without actually reducing its impacts.

 Asia

 Shark meat is common and popular in Asia.
 In 1999, the combined countries of Asia led in the number of sharks caught.
 Asian fisheries harvested 55.4% of the world's shark catch in 1996.

 Japan

 Japan has a large market share in the trade of frozen and fresh shark meat, for both importation and exportation.
 Shark meat is typically consumed in prepared forms in Japan, such as in prepared fish sausage, surimi, fish paste, fish balls, and other products.